Yangwook-Jeong/Today-I-learned/README.md

 # To do
  * Node.js internal operation principle
- * git commands what i still don't know
- * what is the Event-loop
+ * what is the npm module 'axios'
  * to learn Tensorflow.js